 Erongo RED was formed by merging the service of electricity distribution from the various municipalities and town councils in the Erongo region namely: the Municipality of Walvis Bay, Swakopmund, Henties Bay and Omaruru; the Town Council of Karibib, Usakos and Arandis; Erongo Regional Council; and NamPower.
 All these individual institutions are shareholders of Erongo RED.
 The initiative to create REDs was part of the Electricity Supply Industry (ESI) and Electricity Distribution Industry (EDI) restructuring Policy to distribute and supply electricity through economies of scale, the pooling together of human and operational capital resources to ultimately stabilize electricity prices and ensure reasonable, affordable and cost effective tariffs to electricity consumers.

-The core business of Erongo RED is to distribute and supply electricity within the vast region of Erongo.
+The core business of Erongo RED is to distribute and supply safe, reliable, sustainable and accessible electricity.
 Erongo RED received a distribution and supply licence which is valid until 2030.
 The company also received a generation licence in 2006 for embedded power generation for a 220 kW wind generator near Walvis Bay, this being the first known network-connected wind generator in Namibia.